webscraperio/web-scraper-documentation/docs/Scraping a site.md

 to ensure that you have selected the correct elements with the correct data.

 More information about selector tree building is available in selector documentation.
-You should atleast read about these core selectors:
+You should at least read about these core selectors:

  * [Text selector][text-selector]
  * [Link selector][link-selector]